-In 2012, bat individuals were observed flushing from roost locations in response to aircraft overflights with noise levels above 90 dBA (SWCA 2012).
-During the study, flushing associated with overflights was infrequent, and each involved a single fruit bat.
-In the 8 colonies that flushing was observed, 8 of the 15 bats (or 53 percent) took flight when exposed to aircraft overflight noise between 90 and 125 dBA.
-Five of these eight bats resumed roosting activities, and the remaining three bats left the immediate area of the roost.
-Bat detections on Andersen AFB are not abnormally distributed (University of Guam 2023), indicating that bats have not differentially selected roosting sites that might provide relief from aircraft noise.
-As noted in the wildlife section above, wildlife would be expected to either avoid or habituate to high-impact noise; therefore, certain levels of noise may be tolerated in exchange for high-quality roosting sites that provide weather and hunting protection as well as are close to food (SWCA 2012).
+In 2012, bat individuals were observed flushing from roost locations in response to aircraft

+- flushing was observed, 8 of the 15 bats (or 53 percent) took flight when exposed to aircraft - overflight noise between 90 and 125 dBA.
+Five of these eight bats resumed roosting activities, - and the remaining three bats left the immediate area of the roost.
+Bat detections on Andersen - AFB are not abnormally distributed (University of Guam 2023), indicating that bats have not differentially selected roosting sites that might provide relief from aircraft noise.
+As noted in the - differentially selected roosting sites that might provide relief from aircraft noise.
+As noted in the wildlife section above, wildlife would be expected to either avoid or habituate to high-impact - noise; therefore, certain levels of noise may be tolerated in exchange for high-quality roosting - sites that provide weather and hunting protection as well as are close to food (SWCA 2012).